yuuki/droot/README.md

 ### How to set docker endpoint

-Droot push supports the environment variables same as docker-machine such as DOCKER_HOST, DOCKER_TLS_VERIFY, DOCKER_CERT_PATH. ex.
+Droot supports the environment variables same as docker-machine such as DOCKER_HOST, DOCKER_TLS_VERIFY, DOCKER_CERT_PATH. ex.
 ```
 DOCKER_TLS_VERIFY=1